tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_iOS_SDK.md

 sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer/
 ```

-If you are using Studio, you need to restart Studio for your changes to take effect.

 ## Configure the CLI

-Both Studio and the CLI use the `xcode-select` command to obtain the location of the Xcode tool to use when building your iOS applications.
+The CLI use the `xcode-select` command to obtain the location of the Xcode tool to use when building your iOS applications.
 Neither tool requires any additional configuration.

 ## Note for Mavericks (and later)